EOSIO/welcome/docs/30_getting-started-guide/index.md

 link_text: "EOSIO Getting Started Guide"
 ---

-Welcome to the `EOSIO platform`.
-This getting started guide will guide you to the information you need to install and use the `EOSIO platform`.
-The sections below should let you easily find the information you need to understand how the EOSIO platfrom works and how to install the components you need.
-Once you understand the `EOSIO platform` follow our getting started guides to learn how to build [smart contracts.](../40_smart-contract-guides) We are currently creating a guide to becoming a block producer.
+Welcome to the EOSIO platform.
+The EOSIO getting started guide contains guided instructions on how to set up your development environment by installing the EOSIO software components and other related dependencies.
+This is the fastest way to onboard the EOSIO development ecosystem and get acquainted with the smart contracts development workflow.

+As a developer, you have two ways to get started:

+1. [Local Development Environment](../25_development-environment): Set up your local development environment and build a smart contract
+2. [Pre-configured Development Environment]: Use the Gitpod pre-configured EOSIO development environment

 # Installation Guides